 About 36,4% of respondents indicated using general-purpose AI tools like search engines and automatic translators more than once a week and only 7,9% of students say that they never used generic AI tools.
 In contrast, the use of educational AI tools, such as Photomath, Duolingo for Schools, and Grammarly, showed a diverse range of engagement levels.
 While 16,2% of students used these tools more than once a week, a slightly higher percentage of 18,3% engaged with them once a week.
 The most frequent usage, reported by 23.1% of students, was at least once a month.
 However, 23,8% of students did not use these educational AI tools at all during the school year, indicating a potential gap in the adoption of AI for specifically educational purposes.
 In the context of mathematics education, search engines were the most utilized AI tools, with 30,1% of students reporting their use.
-However, discipline-specific tools like Photomath also saw significant usage, with 12,5% of students using them.
-Similarly, in language education, search engines were highly used, with 28,8% of students utilizing them.
+However, discipline-specific tools like Photomath also saw significant usage, with 12,5% of students utilizing them.
 Automatic translators were also popular, used by 17,6% of students, indicating their role in facilitating language learning and comprehension.